ron253/ChatApp/README.md

 5) Broadcasting messages to clients from server
 6) Rendering chat messages to sender/reciever in React
-7) Using React Context to pass data down to components 8)Asynchronous programming with async and await
+7) Using React Context to pass data down to components
+8) Asynchronous programming with async and await